delaere/evermore/README.md

 # evermore
 A tool to export data from Evernote (more precisely NixNote) to a directory structure indexed with TMSU.

-Notes are converted to markdown and attachments are saved.
+Evermore creates one directory per notebook in the destination location.
+Notes are converted to markdown and attachments are saved in the same directory as the note.
 Every file is indexed with the tags from the related note.
+Among other things, evermore preserves the modification time of notes.

 ~~~~
 Usage: evermore.py [options] source.nnex destdir